Master's of Arts in Teaching Licensure Option

 What prerequisite course work will I need to complete?

-Applicant seeking Upper Elementary/Middle School endorsement must complete Math 211, 212 and 213.
-These courses can be taken concurrently with Environmental Education Masters and teaching licensure classes.
+Applicant seeking Upper Elementary/Middle School License must complete Math 211, 212 and 213.
+Because Environmental Education students focus primarily on science, they are required to take the grade-appropriate prerequisite science test.
+Upper Elementary/ Middle School prerequisite requirements can be found here.
+These courses can be taken concurrently with Environmental Education Masters and MAT teaching licensure classes.

 How long will the program take?